-If the light comes on while driving, the vehicle stability control system does not work.
+If the "VSC TRAC" waning light and slip indicator light come on while driving, the vehicle stability control system does not work.
 However, as normal braking operates when being applied, there is no problem to continue your driving.

 - The warning light does not come on after the ignition key is turned to "ON". - The warning light remains on after the ignition key is turned to "ON". - The warning light comes on while driving.